theclinician/login-links/README.md

 LoginLinks.setDefaultExpirationInSeconds(60 * 60); // one hour
 ```

-Call on both server and client
+Call on both server and client.
+The default value is one day.

 #### Types